By Cobey Culton

 UNC Athletic Communications Student Assistant

-CHAPEL HILL, N.C. - For seniors William Parker and Taylor Meyer, the path to sharing the role of captain started well before the two players stepped foot in Chapel Hill.
+CHAPEL HILL, N.C. - For seniors William Parker and Taylor Meyer, the path to sharing the role of captain on the North Carolina men's tennis team started well before the two players stepped foot in Chapel Hill.

-For Parker, the journey started at a young age.
-His mother played at Davidson College, and his father played at Gardner-Webb University in Boiling Springs, N.C.
+Parker's journey started at a young age.
+His mother played tennis at Davidson College, while his father played at Gardner-Webb University in Boiling Springs, N.C.

 "I lived pretty close to the courts near my house, so it was just something I did," said Parker, "My parents always played, so I just hung out around them and one day I just decided that I wanted to play."